-Our general commitment to compliance is outlined in our Vetter Code of Conduct, meanwhile updated to a second version, that sets forth our code of ethics and covers the values and principles by which we conduct business worldwide.
+Our general commitment to compliance is outlined in our Vetter Code of Conduct that sets forth our code of ethics and covers the values and principles by which we conduct business worldwide.
 Our Code of Conduct confirms our commitment to honesty, integrity, social and environmental responsibility and to mutual trust and respect in every relationship of which we are part of.
 It provides information about the integrity standards that Vetter requires all employees and business partners, such as suppliers and customers, to follow, including standards relating to diversity, non-discrimination and anti-harassment.
-The Vetter Code of Conduct is applicable to, and complied by, every Vetter employee worldwide.
+The Vetter Code of Conduct is applicable to, and to be complied by, every Vetter employee worldwide.
 We aim to extend the reach of our Code’s main principles to our trusted business partners as well.

 Our expectation towards our suppliers is to fully comply with all applicable laws, rules and regulations of the countries in which they do business as set out in our Supplier Code of Conduct.
 This includes, but is not limited to, the requirement that our suppliers commit to ethical business conduct and fair labor and employment practices such as prohibiting and refraining from any kind of child labor, forced labor, slavery or bondage in their organization and compliance with the applicable national laws regarding labor rights, work hours and wages.
 Vetter encourages its suppliers to select its subcontractors on the principles of Vetter’s Supplier Code of Conduct and to encourage subcontractors to comply with the minimum standards set forth therein.
 Furthermore, suppliers are encouraged to report compliance concerns.
 Since its implementation in 2015, the Vetter Supplier Code of Conduct is negotiated as part of Vetter’s agreements with suppliers.